vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 details, see Chapter 22 of the Tantrāloka.
 220. Abhinavagupta gives the names of the genetic mantras

 (sādhāraṇāḥ mantrāḥ) in TĀ 22: 20.
-They are seven in number and their names are: praṇava or mantra aum, mātskā, māyā, vyo mavyāpi, șadakṣara, bahurūpa, and the eye mantra (netra).
+They are seven in number and their names are: prāṇava or mantra aum, mātskā, māyā, vyo mavyāpi, șadakṣara, bahurūpa, and the eye mantra (netra).
 According to TĀ 22: 15-17a, this is what a teacher says to one who is about to embrace Saivism and receive initiation: "This one was once a follower of other disciplines but is now inspired by your blessing; therefore bestow your grace (śaktipāta) upon him, so that this abandonment of other doctrines does not become a source of doubt for him, which will oblige him to practice rights of atone ment.
 And having attained identity with you, may he quickly achieve perfection and liberation."

 Chapter Eighteen 221.
 In T.23:3-4, Abhinavagupta explains that a spiritual guide